codaxy/curriculum/README.md

 ## Contribution

-The idea is a pilot, and any suggestions to improve the structure are welcome.
+The idea is a pilot and any suggestions to improve the structure are welcome.

 Ideally, every important topic (a heading, or a bullet list item) should be a link to the article or some other resource that is most relevant to the topic in question.
 If there is no link: